 Ronald Reagan (1981-1989)

 A Thoroughbred given to South Korea, either by President Ford (Nov.
 22-23, 1974) or Carter (June 29-July 1, 1979.)
-However, this report would seem to contradict the rule that no duplicates should be given.
+However, this report would seem to contradict the supposed Gift Unit rule that no duplicate gifts should be given to the same recipient.

 Moses ended up in the Vatican but we have no idea when or under what circumstances.